Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/capturing-response.md

 ```
 {% endraw %}

 XPath captures are not limited to node values (like string, or boolean); any
 valid XPath can be captured and assert with variable asserts.

+{% raw %}
 ```hurl
 # Test that the XML endpoint return 200 pets
 GET https://example.org/api/pets